Home » Central High School » CHS Student Services

 harold.hartwig@central301.net

 I went to Carthage College and got my undergraduate degree in Exercise and Sports Science and started coaching high school football.
-After I started coaching, I realized I could help students outside of just athletics, but in many aspects of their lives.
+After I started coaching, I realized I could help students not just in just athletics but in many aspects of their lives.
 I decided to go into the field of school counseling.
 I attended National Louis University and graduated in June 2023.
 I was hired by Central High School to be a school counselor and a football coach.
 I am passionate about helping students find meaning and direction for their lives.
-With my experiences, I think I connect well with CHS students and I am excited to be a part of this district.
+With my experiences, I connect well with CHS students and am excited to be a part of this district.

 Megan Marciniec, Last Names (Sci – Z), Junior/Senior ML Students